btbrown/projecteulersolvers/README.md

 The json can be specified on the command line or instead a path to a file containing the json can be specified instead.

-Example of command line direct (from root of repository): java -jar bin/project-euler-solvers-1.0.0-shaded.jar -problems "[{problemId:10,args:[2000000]}]"
+Example of command line direct (from root of repository): java -jar bin/project-euler-solvers-1.0.0-runnable.jar -problems "[{problemId:10,args:[2000000]}]"

 Example of file input:
-java -jar bin/project-euler-solvers-1.0.0-shaded.jar -problemsFile samples/SampleProblemsFile.txt
+java -jar bin/project-euler-solvers-1.0.0-runnable.jar -problemsFile samples/SampleProblemsFile.txt

+*Note see the javadoc (under the documentation folder at root of the repository) for the populate method of implementors of ProblemParameters regarding details on the expected arguments specific to each problem.
+For example, documentation/javadoc/com/projecteulersolvers/service/problemparameters/Problem10Parameters.html

 *Note that for command line direct, the json string should be quoted to avoid parsing issues due to white space.